Evan-R-Scott/CSEN269-Audit/Interview.md

 * What is their overarching goal
 * How are they going about achieving these
 * Target Audience
+  * Who is this platform serving?
+Who are those users serving?
 * Focal features of the platform
 * Platform Traffic [What metrics are available]
   * Genre of Users (Age, Occupation, etc)